jay-johnson/donkeycar/docs/utility/donkey.md

 * This command may be run from any dir
 * Run on the host computer or the robot
 * It uses the `--path` as the destination dir to create.
 If `.py` files exist there, it will not overwrite them, unless the optional `--overwrite` is used.
 * The optional `--template` will specify the template file to start from.
-For a list of templates, see the `donkeycar/templates` dir
+For a list of templates, see the `donkeycar/templates` dir.
+This source template will be copied over the `manage.py` for the user.

 ## Find Car